RetroDECK/ES-DE/INSTALL.md

 </systemList>
 ```

-The following variables are replaced by ES in launch commands:
+The following variables are expanded by ES for the `command` tag:

-`%ROMPATH%` - Replaced with the path defined for the setting ROMDirectory in es_settings.cfg.

 `%ROM%` - Replaced with absolute path to the selected ROM, with most Bash special characters escaped with a backslash.

 `%BASENAME%` - Replaced with the "base" name of the path to the selected ROM.
-For example, a path of "/foo/bar.rom", this tag would be "bar".
+For example, a path of `/foo/bar.rom`, this tag would be `bar`.
 This tag is useful for setting up AdvanceMAME.

 `%ROM_RAW%`	- Replaced with the unescaped, absolute path to the selected ROM.
 If your emulator is picky about paths, you might want to use this instead of %ROM%, but enclosed in quotes.

+For the `path` tag, the following variable is expanded by ES:

+`%ROMPATH%` - Replaced with the path defined for the setting ROMDirectory in `es_settings.cfg`.

 gamelist.xml